Loading

 91 Tree Removals — 5 Protected Under Danville Ordinance

-Zoning ReaderDanville Municipal Code Chapter 34 identifies protected tree species and size thresholds.
-The Zoning Reader would have cross-referenced the site's tree survey data with the ordinance and identified all five protected specimens requiring individual findings — before the arborist was ever engaged.
+Zoning reviewDanville Municipal Code Chapter 34 identifies protected tree species and size thresholds.
+The cited zoning review cross-references the site's tree survey data with the ordinance and identified all five protected specimens requiring individual findings — before the arborist was ever engaged.
 This is a condition negotiation, not a surprise.

 This project was always going to get approved.

 The density bonus made denial legally untenable.
 But 6–18 months of soil remediation, a neighbor appeal cycle, and enhanced tree replacement conditions added real cost and timeline risk.
-A RealClear analysis would have mapped every condition before the first filing fee was paid — so the developer could plan for them, not discover them.
+The cited RealClear read maps every condition before the first filing fee is paid — so the developer could plan for them, not discover them.

 Approval is only half the work.
 RealClear maps the other half.